Ford Mondeo hatchback - Reliability & safety (2014-2022)

 Ford Mondeo reliability

-The Ford Mondeo didn’t feature in our 2019 Driver Power owner satisfaction survey of cars currently on sale in the UK.
-However in previous years, the Mondeo returned poor results - hopefully Ford have remedied the issues in the meantime.
+The Ford Mondeo didn’t feature in our 2022 Driver Power owner satisfaction survey of cars currently on sale in the UK.
+However in previous years, the Mondeo returned poor results – hopefully Ford have has remedied the issues in the meantime.

-The Mondeo can be fitted with a huge range of features, including Active City Stop autonomous emergency braking (that should prevent low-speed collisions) and adaptive cruise control with collision mitigation, which can prevent (or reduce the force of) high-speed collisions.
-From Autumn 2017, Active City Stop is fitted as standard to every model.
+The Mondeo is fitted with a huge range of features, including Active City Stop autonomous emergency braking (that should prevent low-speed collisions) and adaptive cruise control with collision mitigation, which can prevent (or reduce the force of) high-speed collisions.

 A feature that none of the Mondeo’s rivals offer is inflatable rear seatbelts, which hold the wearer in place more effectively during a collision.
 The only trouble, though, is that they’re not compatible with all child seats – so be sure to check this before you buy.